Industrial Anomaly Detection and Localization Using Weakly-Supervised Residual Transformers: Related Work

-A straightforward way for realizing AD is to compare the test patch with the normal patches.
-The test patches similar to the normal ones are considered to be unlikely to be anomalies while those with low similarities are assigned with high anomaly scores.
-PatchCore algorithm \citep{roth2022towards} proposes the coreset-subsampling algorithm to build a ``memory bank'' of patch features, which are obtained via smoothing the neutral deep features pre-learned on ImageNet \citep{deng2009imagenet, russakovsky2015imagenet}.
+As a simple and typical example of the patch-match\-ing-based AD methods, PatchCore \cite{roth2022towards} proposes the coreset-subsampling algorithm to build a ``memory bank'' of patch features, which are obtained via smoothing the neutral deep features pre-learned on ImageNet \cite{deng2009imagenet, russakovsky2015imagenet}.
 The anomaly score is then calculated based on the Euclidean distance between the test patch feature and its nearest neighbor in the ``memory bank''.
-Despite the simplicity, PatchCore performs dramatically well on the MVTec-AD dataset \citep{bergmann2019mvtec}.
+Despite the simplicity, PatchCore performs dramatically well on the MVTec-AD dataset \cite{bergmann2019mvtec}.